enxilium/posture-checker-robot/README.md

-# Firebase Registration Form
+# Posture Detection Robot

-This is a JavaScript registration form that utilizes Firebase for data storage.
-The form allows users to input their name, phone number, email, password, gender, and work/student status.
-The form data is validated, and if the inputs are valid, the data is stored in both the local storage and the Firebase Realtime Database.
+This project is a posture detection robot that utilizes Firebase for data storage.
+The system collects and stores posture-related data, helping users monitor and improve their sitting or standing posture over time.

 ## Firebase Configuration

-To connect the registration form with your Firebase project, you need to provide the Firebase configuration.
-Update the `firebaseConfig` object in the code with your own Firebase project credentials.
-You can find these credentials in your Firebase project settings.
+To connect the posture detection system with your Firebase project, update the `firebaseConfig` object in the code with your Firebase project credentials.
+These credentials can be found in your Firebase project settings.

 ```javascript
 const firebaseConfig = {